Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 *Protection of privileged users and groups outside of Azure AD roles needs particular care to prevent privileged escalation because those objects are not protected by default in Azure AD.
 For example, service-specific Azure AD roles (e.g. Intune or Windows 365 Administrator) has been able to modify security groups with assigned privileges in Azure RBAC or any other non-Azure AD RBAC.*

 *In this blog post I like to describe and explain the new option for "Restricted Management Administrative Units" (RMAUs) which allows to restrict management of assigned objects from Azure AD role members on tenant-level.
 Permissions on assigned resources in the RMAU will be restricted to the administrators scoped on the level of an Administrative Unit (AU).
 A focus will be also set to automated management of RMAUs via Microsoft Graph API.
-In addition, I will explain use cases and why this feature becomes an essential part to implement a tiered administration model ("[Enterprise Access Model](https://learn.microsoft.com/en-us/security/privileged-access-workstations/privileged-access-access-model)") in Microsoft but also which scenarios are unsupported.*
+In addition, I will explain use cases and why this feature becomes an important part to implement a tiered administration model ("[Enterprise Access Model](https://learn.microsoft.com/en-us/security/privileged-access-workstations/privileged-access-access-model)") but also which scenarios are unsupported.*

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-06-13-administrative-units-restricted-management/rmau17.png)

 *Azure Active Directory has a flat hierarchy by default.
-In the past, Administrative Units already allowed to scope some directory roles on "Administrative Units" instead of the "Directory" scope.
+In the past, Administrative Units already allowed to scope some directory roles on "Administrative Units" instead of the "Directory" (tenant-level) scope.
 Nevertheless, Azure AD role assignment on tenant-level has been inherited to all objects in AUs.*

 ## Overview of Restricted Management Administrative Units (RMAU)